Wrexham Industrial Estate: Companies

+Redwither Tower

+Redwither Tower is the largest office building on the estate and forms the centerpiece of Redwither Business Park.
+Originally built in the mid-1950s by British Celanese as part of their acetate yarn manufacturing complex, it was later acquired by Courtaulds before being sold to Wrexham County Borough Council.
+The building has been refurbished and now offers furnished office spaces ranging from approximately 2,500 sq ft up to 25,000 sq ft.
+Facilities include onsite café, front-of-house reception, goods lift, parking, broadband, and flexible lease terms.
+Redwither Tower accommodates a wide range of businesses and serves as a commercial hub within the industrial estate.

 Access roads

 While the separate location of the Estate allows the actual city of Wrexham to be relatively free of large industrial developments, it has also created access problems.
 The need for an improved access road was identified 40 years ago and preparatory work eventually started in late 2010 on two new access roads, one to the north and one to the south.
 The £30 million access road opened on 16 July 2012.

 Prison

 In September 2013 it was announced by the Ministry of Justice that a new 2000 inmate prison would be built on the former Firestone site by 2017.
 In January 2014, Wrexham County Borough Council granted the planning application.
 Preparatory works began on the site in September 2014, with the prison planned for completion in 2017.
 As of July 2019 the prison is fully operational with a capacity for 2106 prisoners, making it the largest prison in the UK by far.